ashes-github/MSc-ESO-project/README.md

 ### Mathematical and Statistical method applied:

+**Steps:**

-**Step: Fourier analysis –** Frequency analysis of each time series GSP data has been done by Fourier transform.
+**1. Fourier analysis –** Frequency analysis of each time series GSP data has been done by Fourier transform.
 It helps us to label or categorize GSPs for battery or no-battery based on its Fourier spectral density measure

-**Step: GPLVM –** The unsupervised non-parametric statistical and machine learning model such as Gaussian Process Latent Variable Model has been applied on the labelled GSP data to visualize them in 2D latent space
+**2. GPLVM –** The unsupervised non-parametric statistical and machine learning model such as Gaussian Process Latent Variable Model has been applied on the labelled GSP data to visualize them in 2D latent space

 ### Python Package used for GPLVM model:
 pyro library from the PyTorch framework